-Kelch is one of the best rock climbing destination in the Meteora (Μετέωρα) area, whose meaning is literally "hanging in the air", a charming and suggestive climbing site located in the Thessaly region of Greece.
-It's a mighty and attractive tower located in the Meteora Western Group and it's one of the most characteristic rocks of this sector.
+Kelch is a mighty and attractive tower located in the Meteora (Μετέωρα) area, whose meaning is literally "hanging in the air", a charming and suggestive climbing site located in the Thessaly region of Greece.
+Kelch belongs to the Meteora Western Group and it's one of the most characteristic rocks of this sector and definitely also one of the best rock climbing destination here in Meteora.
 Kelch has an unmistakable appearance with its characteristic huge boulder "balancing" on the top, creating a big gap/chimney with the lower summit.

 This gap is the point of the most famous bridging of Meteora.
 Almost everybody manages it on aid, because it needs to be tall and strong to make it all free.